 If you would like to attend please email Josine Opmeer.
 This is for catering purposes and to ensure the room does not exceed its capacity.
 Please do also get in touch if you are interested in the call but unable to attend the session so we can circulate the key information to you.

 Please note: there will be no institutional peer review process for this call.
 Peer review of any bids to this call will be dealt with within Faculties and Schools.
 Should there be a specific process within your faculty you will be notified ASAP.

-Bring your lunch and join us for another Inequalities Research Network Lunchtime Café.
+Bring your lunch and join us for the final Inequalities Research Lunchtime Café of the term!

 The cafés offer a working group environment where members discuss and learn from each other about inequalities research from a range of perspectives including theory, methodology, fieldwork practice, and cross-sector cooperation.

 Menakshi will discuss her research on occupational segregation and equal opportunities, considering how inequality of access to education and knowledge creates a divide in labour markets.